-Trust is foundational to your personal presence and all successful business relationships.
+Trust is foundational to your executive presence and all successful business relationships.
 You need other people to feel comfortable about your motives and credibility to invest in you as a person – let alone to allow themselves be influenced or led by you.

 Trust has to be earned, nurtured, and sometimes rebuilt.
 In their book the Trusted Advisor, authors Meister, Green and Galford introduced the Trust Equation (picture above) to show how we can enhance our trustworthiness.